 Approved July 18 , 2012.

-Oregon's ESEA Waiver Request has been submitted to the US Department of Education.
-This abridged version eliminates approximately 1000 pages of public comments from the full version.
-These pages, entitled "Attachment 2 Survey Summaries," are posted below.
+Oregon's ESEA Waiver Request was approved in 2012.
+This abridged version eliminates approximately 1000 pages of public comments from the full version, which are available on request.

 Executive Summary of Oregon's Approved ESEA Flexibility Waiver

-This executive summary presents an overview of the approved ESEA Flexibility Waiver Application linked above.
+This executive summary presents an overview of the approved ESEA Flexibility waiver link above.

 Oregon's Priority, Focus, and Model Schools

-Access resources and documents relating to Oregon’s new Priority, Focus, and Model school designations along with accountability data for all schools in the state. (available 9am Aug 3)
+Access resources and documents relating to Oregon’s Priority, Focus, and Model School designations.

 Having problems finding something?